dejmedus/MockPaint/README.md

 Currently you can:

 - Draw with a pen or brush
-- Set a brush width (max 1000)
+- Set a brush width (max 980px)
 - Erase your work
-- Choose from 8 colors
+- Choose from 12 colors
-- Change the background color with bucket
 - Clear the canvas

 Still to be implemented: